hankjordan/bevy_save/README.md

 `bevy_save` is not just about save files, it is about total control over game state.

-This crate introduces a few snapshot types which may be used directly:
+This crate introduces a snapshot type which may be used directly:

 - `Snapshot` is a serializable snapshot of all saveable resources, entities, and components.
-- `Rollback` is a serializable snapshot of all saveable resources, entities, and components that are included in rollbacks.

 Or via the `World` extension methods:

-- `World::snapshot()` captures a snapshot of the current game state, including resources. (equivalent to `Snapshot::from_world()`)
+- `World::snapshot()` captures a snapshot of the current game state, including resources.
 - `World::checkpoint()` captures a snapshot for later rollback / rollforward.
 - `World::rollback()` rolls the game state backwards or forwards through any checkpoints you have created.